 Top Things Impacting LA CRE Market

 Because of the reliance on crude oil and natural gas, the daisy chain effect of inflation can drive energy prices, even electricity and water usage through the roof.
-As such, transportations costs will increase.
+As such, transportation costs will increase.
 Construction material costs will rise.
 Basic necessitates such as food, clothing, and housing all be impacted.

 3. Inflation & Beyond